 Gum Health Is Important

 The health of your gums will eventually affect the health of your whole body.
 Good gums will help produce good health, and bad gums will eventually produce bad health.
 Gum disease that is ignored will spread throughout the body in one way or another.
+In fact, gum disease is linked with conditions such as heart disease, stroke, and diabetes.

 How Do I Know If I Have Gum Problems?